-‘Teen Mom 2’s Kailyn Lowry Working Things Out With Baby Daddy
+‘Teen Mom 2’s’ Kailyn Lowry Working Things Out With Baby Daddy

 — Kail Lowry (@KailLowry) March 31, 2017

 While Kailyn Lowry may reveal the name of the baby daddy if they do decide to work things out, she has confirmed that she will be spilling the tea on all of the drama in a new book.
-The author of two bestsellers, Kailyn Lowry has inked a deal for a third which will cover the craziness of her divorce and getting pregnant amid the drama.
+The author of two bestsellers, Kailyn Lowry has inked a deal for a third, which will cover the craziness of her divorce and getting pregnant amid the drama.

 Some fans speculate that Kailyn Lowry got pregnant while her ex-husband, Javi Marroquin, was away in Qatar.
-However, this has not been confirmed nor denied by either party.
+However, this has not been confirmed or denied by either party.
 It is also suspected that Javi himself was also seeing other women during the final days of their marriage when things were undoubtedly on the rocks between the pair.

-Javi Marroquí, however, has moved on and has been linked romantically to several women including Real World alum Madison Walls.
+Javi Marroqui, however, has moved on and has been linked romantically to several women including Real World alum Madison Walls.
 Sources, however, confirm that the pair have already ended their brief relationship and that Javi is now back on the market.

 Meanwhile, Kailyn Lowry is glowing with her new pregnancy, excitedly tweeting to her fans that she’s picking out colors for the nursery.
-She has stated that she is going for a neutral grey, as this is likely the best for not knowing the sex of the child until it is born.
+She has stated that she is going for a neutral gray, as this is likely the best for not knowing the sex of the child until it is born.

 A post shared by Kailyn Lowry (@kaillowry) on